Complete Guide: Self-Host Mistral-24B on RTX 4090¶

 Total cost: $0/month after initial setup.
 No API fees, unlimited queries.

-This repository documents the complete configuration for a vLLM inference server on Ubuntu 24.04 LTS, specifically tuned for NVIDIA RTX 4090 (24GB) serving Mistral-Small-24B for autonomous agentic workflows (LangChain/LangGraph) as well as how to use the dual GPU setup for fine-tuning.
+This repository documents the complete configuration for a vLLM inference server on Ubuntu 24.04 LTS, specifically tuned for NVIDIA RTX 4090 (24GB) serving Mistral-Small-24B for autonomous agentic workflows (LangChain/LangGraph) as well as how to use a dual GPU setup for fine-tuning.

 Hardware Specifications¶